Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

     self.heartbeat_response_callback = None
 ```

-Which we can conclude that in `ClientHello` step, the client offer `keyShareEntry` to server of either `x25519` or `x25519kyber768draft00`.
+Which we can conclude that in the `ClientHello` step, the client offer `keyShareEntry` to server of either `x25519` or `x25519kyber768draft00`.
 Presumably, the server responds back to choose `x25519kyber768draft00`.

 If we are then looking at the `tlslite/keyexchange.py`, we will see the following oddity in `get_random_private_key` and `calc_public_value` function: